bcurran3/ChocolateyPackages/choco-cleaner/readme.md

 * .old files are Chocolatey files that have been replaced by newer versions (exe's and dll's mostly)
 * chocolatey.config.backup is a backup of your chocolatey.config file
 * _processed.txt - I have no idea what made this file or why it exists
-* lib-bad holds packages that failed to install and lib-bkp contains aborted packages (during updates?)
+* lib-bad holds packages that failed to install and lib-bkp contains previous package versions during upgrades
+* lib-synced holds packages installed by the (licensed versions) choco cync feature (NOT default)
-* archives and executables out of .nuspkg files which are ZIP archives with NuGet package information - this is similar to what [Package Reducer](https://chocolatey.org/docs/features-package-reducer) does
+* archives and executables out of .nupkg files which are ZIP archives with NuGet package information - this is similar to what [Package Reducer](https://chocolatey.org/docs/features-package-reducer) does
 * \users\username\AppData\Local\Temp\chocolatey is where new package files are downloaded to during pre-installation (if you haven't changed your cacheLocation in chocolatey.config)
 * files in cacheLocation if set in chocolatey.config
 * \users\username\AppData\Local\Nuget\Cache if Nuget client is installed and caching files there
 * \Windows\Temp\chocolatey
 * license.txt and verification.txt files are included when packages include binaries, you can read them on the package web page, programname.license.txt files are license files for Chocolatey default tools (NOT default)
 * orphaned shim files for programs that no longer exist
+* orphaned package install snapshot files found in the .chocolatey folder

 ### INSTALL EXAMPLES:
 * **choco install choco-cleaner** - (default) installs **Choco-Cleaner** to run every Sunday at 11:00 PM